yalan2ny/tonkeeper-web/README.md

 yarn build:desktop
 ```

-Application for your platform could be found in `/apps/desktop/out` once they're built.
+tabApplication for your platform could be found in `/apps/desktop/out` once they're built.

 #### Mac Environment variables: